 Step Four – Self-Compassion

-The next steps is cultivating self-compassion by letting go of perfectionism.
+The next step is cultivating self-compassion by letting go of perfectionism.

 “When we work from a place where we believe that I’m enough, we stop screaming and start listening.
 We’re kinder and gentler to the people around us and we’re kinder and gentler to ourselves.”– Brené Brown